Healthcare in Costa Rica — Public vs Private & Everything In Between

 👉 Together?
 You get reliable coverage, quick appointments, and freedom from $800 ER bills.

-Also check out the rest of the Pura Vida Diaries Series:
+Also check out the rest of the Pura Vida Diaries Blog Series:

 FAQ: Costa Rica Healthcare